lowRISC/opentitan/util/doc/vendor.md

 This contains only the upstream information, including the URL and the exact git revision that was cloned.

 Beyond just documentation, this enables users to re-clone the previously-cloned upstream repository -- including re-applying patches, choosing subdirectories, and excluding additional files -- without having to integrate any upstream changes.
-Indeed the default behaviour of the vendor tool is to use the upstream information from `<vendor>_<name>.lock.hjson` if this file exists.
+Indeed the default behavior of the vendor tool is to use the upstream information from `<vendor>_<name>.lock.hjson` if this file exists.

 Once the lock file exists, the vendor tool will only use the upstream information in `<vendor>_<name>.vendor.json` if the `--update` command-line option is used.